 3.1 Design

 This is a pooled post hoc analysis of three multicentre, phase III, randomised, double-blind, placebo-controlled clinical trials [EMPA-REG PIO (NCT01289990), EMPA-REG MET (NCT01159600), EMPA-REG METSU (NCT01159600)].
-Participants enrolled in the three trials had been treated with a stable regimen of 1) pioglitazone ± metformin, 2) metformin or 3) metformin + sulfonylurea for at least 12 weeks prior to randomization.
-These trials examined the efficacy and safety of empagliflozin (10 and 25 mg once daily) vs. placebo (1:1:1) as part of a combined treatment in participants with T2DM after 24 weeks of follow-up.(Haring et al. 2014; Haring et al. 2013; Kovacs et al. 2014) The design and methodology are described in detail in the original studies.(Haring et al. 2014; Haring et al. 2013; Kovacs et al. 2014) All three trials were conducted according to the ethical principles set out in the Declaration of Helsinki and in compliance with GCP and the applicable regulatory requirements.
+Patients enrolled in the three trials had been treated with a stable regimen of 1) pioglitazone ± metformin, 2) metformin or 3) metformin + sulfonylurea for at least 12 weeks prior to randomization.
+These trials examined the efficacy and safety of empagliflozin (10 and 25 mg once daily) vs. placebo (1:1:1) as part of a combined treatment in patients with T2DM after 24 weeks of follow-up.(Haring et al. 2014; Haring et al. 2013; Kovacs et al. 2014) The design and methodology are described in detail in the original studies.(Haring et al. 2014; Haring et al. 2013; Kovacs et al. 2014) All three trials were conducted according to the ethical principles set out in the Declaration of Helsinki and in compliance with GCP and the applicable regulatory requirements.
 They had all been approved by the regulatory authorities and independent ethics committees.
-All participants were properly and adequately informed, were free to ask questions, and signed the informed consent form enabling them to take part in the trials.
+All patients were properly and adequately informed, were free to ask questions, and signed the informed consent form enabling them to take part in the trials.

 3.2 Endpoints and assessments